BorisEdison/Mentorship-Program-Tracker/README.md

 `python manage.py runserver`

-# Deployement  <a id="deployement"></a>
+# Deployment  <a id="deployement"></a>
-How To Deploy Django App with Nginx, Gunicorn, PostgreSQL and Let’s Encrypt SSL on Ubuntu - [Link](https://djangocentral.com/deploy-django-with-nginx-gunicorn-postgresql-and-lets-encrypt-ssl-on-ubuntu/)
+How To Deploy Django App with Nginx, Gunicorn, PostgreSQL and Let’s Encrypt SSL on Ubuntu - [Link](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04)

 # License  <a id="license"></a>